Saint Julian (album): Background

-Several songs on the album originated from much earlier than the others.
-"Screaming Secrets" had been a Teardrop Explodes song which never made it to album, while "Spacehopper" may date back to late 1970s writing sessions with Ian McCulloch (although only Cope was credited as songwriter).

 The album's new songs abandoned the collapsing psychedelic styles of Fried in favour of a crisp, punchier and more structured sound, drawing partially on Cope's professed love for Detroit heavy rock acts such as early Alice Cooper.
+Several songs on the album originated from much earlier than the other - "Screaming Secrets" had been a Teardrop Explodes song which never made it to album, while "Spacehopper" may date back to late 1970s writing sessions with Ian McCulloch (although only Cope was credited as songwriter).
 Early sessions were supervised by Ramones producer Ed Stasium and delivered the song "World Shut Your Mouth" (which became Cope's biggest solo hit, reaching #19 in the UK in 1986), "Pulsar" and "Spacehopper".
 The remaining album sessions were produced by Warne Livesey.

-The parent album was well received and generated two more singles, "Trampolene" and "Eve’s Volcano", but the fresh momentum did not last.
-Cope fell out with Callomon, and the Two-Car Garage band disintegrated as James Eller joined The The and Chris Whitten left for Paul McCartney’s band.
+Saint Julian was well received and generated two more singles, "Trampolene" and "Eve’s Volcano".
+However, the project momentum did not last.
+Cope fell out with Callomon, and the Two-Car Garage band disintegrated when James Eller joined The The and Chris Whitten left for Paul McCartney’s band.
+Cope has subsequently described Saint Julian as not being one of his favourite albums, although he acknowledges that "it has its moments."